alan-turing-institute/hut23-linear-algebra/implementation/README.md

 brew install R
 ```

 From hereon in it's the same for both Ubuntu and macOS.
-Start an interpreted R session.
-This arrangement ensures everything is installed in your working directory for easy clean up.
+The following arrangement ensures everything is installed in your working directory for easy clean up.

+Start an interpreted R session:
 ```
 cd matmul-r
 mkdir lib venv r-miniconda